jcu-eresearch/Edgar/_posts/2012-08-08-user-interface-testing.markdown

 # DRAFT

 Early in August we tested the almost complete site on some real users.
 In this probably rather long post I will describe our test users, go through the testing outcomes that most users agreed on, and then point out some specific things we learned from individual users.
+Here I'm focusing on quite fine-grained aspects of the Edgar user interface; [Lauren](2012/03/22/the-team/#lauren)'s [user testing post]({{ BASE_PATH }}/Development/2012/08/09/user-tests/) describes our user testing results with respect to Edgar's overall usefulness.

 ### Our test users